davidglezz/AvsVCEh264/README.md

 ##Configuration file
 You can use configuration files located in configs folder or create your own.
-If you have questions about settings values you can read and take as an example default_explained.ini configuration file
+If you have questions about settings values you can read and take as an example default_explained.ini configuration file.

 ## Limitations
 ### Software